Grounding Gaps in Language Model Generations: Discussion

-\paragraph{On the risks of presumptive grounding} Most of our evaluated LLMs use \framework{} at a significantly lower rate than humans.
+\paragraph{On the risks of \textit{not} generating grounding acts.} Most of our evaluated LLMs generate \framework{} at a significantly lower rate than humans.
 Instead of initiating a grounding act, instruction following LLMs simply ``provide the answer.''
 In low-stakes situations like informal conversation or chit-chat, assuming grounding may be acceptable.
-However, LLM simulations are used extensively across a range of critical tasks, where appropriate grounding is necessary.
+However, LLM simulations are used extensively across a range of critical tasks, like social skill training, where appropriate grounding is necessary.
 We find substantial disparities in these domains: specifically, teaching, persuasion, and therapy.
-Furthermore, we suspect that these disparities extend far beyond our evaluated domains, e.g. interacting with individuals from different cultural backgrounds, providing medical or legal advice, customer support, and beyond.
+Furthermore, we suspect that these disparities extend far beyond our evaluated domains, e.g. cross-cultural interaction, medical or legal advice, customer support, and beyond.

-\paragraph{On contemporary SFT and RLHF.} We find that current RLHF datasets explicitly signal that asking questions is dispreferred (\S \ref{sec:sft}).
+\paragraph{On contemporary SFT and PO.} We find that current preference datasets explicitly signal that asking questions is dispreferred (\S \ref{sec:sft}).
 Non-expert humans have different preferences and opinions~\cite{casper2023open}, but, in single-step interaction, might agree on salient characteristics of answers including accuracy, relevance and clarity.
 This results in narrowly scoped preference datasets, where responses that are immediately relevant to a prompt are preferred.
 However, grounding by asking questions is integral in contexts such as tutoring and emotional support; failing to ground can place a burden on support-seekers.
 Contextualizing preferences across domains may provide a potential solution.
-In settings where grounding is critical, LLMs should prefer to use grounding acts.
+In settings where grounding is critical, dialogue agents should prefer to use grounding acts.
 Still, while \framework{} provides an umbrella for grounding strategies, a closer examination of strategies routinely used by domain experts can inform preferred interaction.